Sharing Data and Resources

-Specimens, and core specimen data such at Attributes, Identifications, Collectors, and Citations, are wholly owned by individual collections.
+Catalog records, and core catalog record data such at Attributes, Identifications, Collectors, and Citations, are wholly owned by individual collections.

-However, Relationships allow users to navigate between related (including “same individual as”) specimens, and to perform cross-collection queries (such as those involving hosts and parasites).
-The Data Entry application allows related specimen data (events, places, collectors, etc.) to be “seeded” into new specimen records.
+However, relationships allow users to navigate between related (including “same individual as”) catalog records, and to perform cross-collection queries (such as those involving hosts and parasites).
+The Data Entry application allows related catalog record data (events, places, collectors, etc.) to be “seeded” into new catalog records.
 Various reports and alerts exist to facilitate maintaining these relationships.

-Transactions—loans, accessions, and borrows—are not shared, but can include objects from more than one collection.
+Loans, accessions, and borrows are not shared, but can include objects from more than one collection.
 Also see Projects.

-Specimen-events are not shared, but some of their underlying information (Events, Localities, and Higher Geography are.
+Specimen-events are not shared, but some of their underlying information (Events, Localities, and Higher Geography) are.